dsawod/audioclassifier/README.md

 ## Jupyter Notebook

-We have created a jupyter notebook to display our work.
+We have created a jupyter notebook called calssifier.ipynb to display our work.
 This notebook contains two main sections:
   - Part 1: Data Processing and Representation
       - 1.1 Representing data as a time series